 Grand Canyon Hiking

 There are many areas on the South and North Rim of the Grand Canyon where you may hike during the daytime hours.
 If you choose to hike during the nighttime hours, you will be required to obtain a backcountry permit.

 In the South Rim region, you may elect to hike at Rim Trail, Bright Angel Trail, or South Kaibab Trail.
 In the North Rim region, you may choose to hike at Bright Angel Point, Widforss Trail, or North Kaibab Trail.

-When electing to hike the Grand Canyon during the spring and summer months, it is imperative that you properly prepare.
+When hiking the Grand Canyon during the spring and summer months, it’s important to properly prepare.

-You should familiarize yourself with all of the symptoms that are associated with heat-related illnesses and you should know how to treat those conditions.
+Familiarize yourself with symptoms of heat-related illnesses and know how to treat those conditions.
 Examples include imbalances of electrolytes, dehydration, and heat exhaustion.

 You should never place too much strain on yourself.
-It is impossible to hike all over the national park, so, do not try.
+It is impossible to hike all of the Grand Canyon, so it’s best not to try.
 When you feel exhausted or unwell in any way, you should rest.

-Additionally, you should make certain that you pack plenty of food, water, survival tools, a first aid kit, a couple of lighting sources, and protection from the environmental/weather elements.
+Additionally, pack plenty of food, water, survival tools, a first aid kit, a couple of lighting sources, and protection from the environmental/weather elements.